dotnet/extensions/docs/ReferenceAssemblies.md

 ### When changing public API

-Run `dotnet msbuild /t:GenerateReferenceSource` in projects `src` directory
+Run `dotnet msbuild /t:GenerateReferenceSource` in that project's `src` directory

 ### When adding a new project